 1. The Friendly Close-Up or Headshot

 This photo should clearly show your face, complete with a genuine smile or at least a pleasant, neutral expression.
 Lighting should be flattering, and the background clean.
 Avoid sunglasses or props that obscure your features in this key shot.
+This is your lead photo on most apps, so it needs to do the most work: clear face, good light, genuine expression.

 2. Full-Body Image